The World of Henry Orient: Cast

-This was the first film appearance for both Tippy Walker and Merrie Spaeth.

 Production

 Development

 The novel was published in 1958.
 The New York Times said it was written with "warmth, insight and nostalgia."

 The pianist's unusual surname, "Orient", came about because Nora Johnson based the character on Oscar Levant, a real-life concert pianist, raconteur, and film actor on whom she had a crush as a teenager.
 Since the word "levant" means Orient in French (literally the direction from which the sun rises), the name is a play on words.
 In the film, several allusions to the pianist's unusual name occur when his two teenage fans put on Chinese conical hats, address their idol as "Oriental Henry," kowtow to an Asian-style altar, and adopt vaguely Japanese-sounding names for themselves.